 You will have the option to sing 16 bars of a song of your choice following your monologue.
 An accompanist will be provided.
 No taped accompaniment.
 Please have clear copies of published vocal selection music in plastic sheets in a binder or secured on cardboard or taped together.
 Your music must be in the key you sing and clearly marked as to dynamics, tempos, articulation, repeats, and endings.
 DO NOT arrive with no music, ask the accompanist, “Do you know…?”, give arrangements that exist in your head and not on paper, give last minute instructions, or have unwritten transpositions.
 DO briefly explain your needs to the accompanist upon entering the audition holding area before your monologue.

 I’m not singing 16 bars, may I have additional time for a contrasting monologue?

-No. Because we want to be able to see as many auditioners as possible, we have to keep to strict time constraints.
-Because we ran ahead of schedule last year, we’re shortening the amount of time between participants, which means we need to keep to the length requirements.
+No. Because we want to be able to see as many actors as possible, we must keep to strict time constraints.
+Because we were running ahead of schedule for the past few Unified Auditions, timeslots have been shortened to three minutes — in order to give the opportunity for as many actors to participate as possible.
+However, with such short timeslots, we need to keep to the schedule.

 What Theatre Companies are Participating?

 RSVPs are still coming in from theatre companies, so this list is subject to change.
 Since the audition signs ups for producers were announced to producers right before the holidays – this list is currently short.
 Traditionally there are approximately 30 participating organizations.